MISS ESTHER STUDIES GOD’S WORD

 A quick trip to the mirror showed that her hair was in beautiful shape as usual.

 Miss Esther picked up her quiet time things and settled down on her bed.
-“Dear Heavenly Father, Thank-you for this beautiful morning.”
+“Dear Heavenly Father, Thank You for this beautiful morning.”
 Miss Esther stifled a sleepy yawn.
-“Would help me to understand what I read in Your Word today?
+“Would You help me to understand what I read in Your Word today?
 I want to learn whatever it is You have to teach me.
-Thank-you.
+Thank You.
 In Jesus’ Name, Amen.”

 Miss Esther made note of the date in her quiet time journal and turned in her Bible to where her reading was for that day.
 It was John 4:43-54.